MarcusKLY/ENGG1340-Group-Project/README.md

 ## Combat
 A turn-based battle game, player can choose actions of punch, kick, block, dodge and use items.
 Different actions has its advantage and disadvantage against different opponent action.
 Consider what action opponent will take and choose the suitable action to win the battle.
 Moreover, various games will be implemented such as tic-tac-toe and wordle, where the players could battle with the program.

 ## Coding Features

-### 1. Generation of random game sets or events
+### Generation of random game sets and events
-- In battle, attack damage(p_atk,e_atk) is random integer within a range, enemy have random action(e_action) and random dialogue with player in each round.
+- In battle, attack damage(p_atk,e_atk) is an random integer within a specific range, enemy have random action(e_action) and random dialogue with player in each round.
 -
-### 2. Data structures for storing game status
+### Data structures for storing game statuses

 - Inside the `PlayerInfo`, player specific information will be stored, including:
   - `user_name`, in form of string